I first wrote this post in December 2018 to figure out the return on investment on our CPF LIFE annuity.

 You can start thinking, in terms of your expenses, how big of a difference, $120, $170, $290/mth will make.

-I would contend that feels like an utility bill, or town council charges, or a combination of mobile phone bill + public transport + home broad band.
+I would contend that feels like a utility bill, town council charges, or a combination of mobile phone bill + public transport + home broadband.

 Overall Investment Returns Depends on When you Passed

-We take it that an assured could live to 70 years old.
+We will take it that a CPF member could live to 70 years old.
 He would collect 5 years of payment + the bequest to his family.
 So we measure the “interest yield” on this stream of cash flow.

-In the table above, the y-axis shows the age that the assured passes away.
-For each of basic, standard and escalating, we provided the corresponding IRR.
+In the table above, the y-axis shows the age that which the CPF member passes away.
+For each basic, standard and escalating plan, we provided the corresponding IRR.
 The higher the IRR, the better this investment.

-The IRR over time, resembles a smile.
-The IRR starts of high, than fall down, before rising up again.
+The IRR over time resembles a smile.
+The IRR starts off high and then falls down, before rising up again.